 Although there is no cure for eczema, many patients find relief through a simple 3-step treatment plan.
 At Peachtree Dermatology Associates, we customize each step for our patients.
 In general, eczema treatment involves:

-Maintaining skin's moisture: Many topical products intended to maintain skin's moisture balance are available over-the-counter or by prescription.
+- Maintaining skin moisture: Many topical products intended to maintain skin moisture balance are available over-the-counter or by prescription.
 For many patients, this first step includes a mild non-soap cleanser and a gentle, fragrance-free moisturizer.